‘My father will be watching’: family on hand as Wes Petterson Memorial Park officially opens in Weldon

 The organizing committee for the Weldon Playground Project introduced themselves to start the ceremony and co-directors Jamie Petrie and Chelsey Erickson acted as emcees.

-Petrie and Erickson were left without words about how quickly it became a reality.
+Petrie and Erickson were left without words about how quickly the park project became a reality.

-“We did not think any of this would ever happen if you were here seven months ago, that was half covered up with dirt and there was a big weed pit there and we’ve had it all cleaned up,” Petrie said.
+“We did not think any of this would ever happen,” Petrie said.
+“If you were here seven months ago, that was half covered up with dirt and there was a big weed pit there and we’ve had it all cleaned up.

 “We’ve done everything we can to restore the area and it’s completely changed in Weldon.
-And it’s funny because we both live nearby, but so far we have seen people coming from out of town just to come play in the park,” she added.
+It’s funny because we both live nearby, but so far we have seen people coming from out of town just to come play in the park.”

-“It came together so fast like it’s hard to explain, you know, cause we both have kids and we didn’t think our kids would be playing on it,” Erickson said.
+“It came together so fast,” Erickson added.
+“It’s hard to explain because we both have kids and we didn’t think our kids would be playing on it.”

 The playground opening was a day of celebrations starting with a pancake breakfast and including children’s activities, a show and shine, a barbecue and a family dance.